Janet McCloud: Resurrecting Native American spirituality

-While McCloud has once been a practicing Catholic, the Fish Wars, along with catapulting her into the status of civil rights leader, also brought Janet McCloud in touch with her native spirituality.
+While McCloud was a practicing Catholic, the Fish Wars, along her status as a civil rights leader catapulted her to become more in touch with her native spirituality.
 While her husband was jailed for a fish-in, McCloud experienced a vision at her Yelm home.
-"She couldn't rely on the white man's religion; it was hurting her," her daughter-in-law, Joyce McCloud, recalled.
-"That's when she saw the vision: She was looking out at Mount Rainier, and she saw all the faces of the great chiefs."
+"She couldn't rely on the white man's religion; it was hurting her," Joyce McCloud, her daughter-in-law, recalled.
+"That's when she saw the vision: She was looking out at Mount Rainier, and she saw all the faces of the Great Chiefs."
 McCloud believed it to be a calling.
-In the late 1960s, she met with Thomas Banyacya, an internationally known Hopi spiritual interpreter, who taught her to search for answers in peace.

-She befriended Audrey Shenandoah, an Iroquois Indian and Clan Mother of the Onondaga Nation in New York, and adopted Iroquois religious beliefs on nature.
+In the late 1960s, Janet met with Thomas Banyacya, an internationally known Hopi spiritual interpreter, who taught her to search for answers in peace.
+McCloud befriended Audrey Shenandoah, an Iroquois Indian and Clan Mother of the Onondaga Nation in New York, and adopted Iroquois religious beliefs on nature.
 "She was always speaking her mind, not backing down for anything," said Tracy Shenandoah, who with his mother came to Yelm to be with McCloud.

 During the 1970s, McCloud spread the message of native spirituality and human rights worldwide.
-She traveled the globe, speaking about indigenous women's rights and social justice, and she served as delegate to a national conference on corrections, urging prisons to adopt native spirituality traditions for Indian inmates.
+She traveled the globe, speaking about indigenous women's rights and social justice.
+Throughout her fight for women's rights to autonomy she came head to head with white feminist leading the same charge.
+However, the two sides met at a culture barrier when native women were being used in a eugenics experiment during a birth control movement.
+The birth control movement did have negative impacts on minority groups due to racist and misunderstanding of culture views of biological roles amongst the native culture.
+McCloud's social justice work also led her to serve as a delegate to a national conference on corrections, urging prisons to adopt native spirituality traditions for Indian inmates.